Israel's Netanyahu may have tough time saving judicial plan

 While other protest groups said they would suspend their activities, they also said they were ready to spring back into action if necessary.

-Much of Netanyahu’s predicament is his own doing.
+Much of Netanyahu’s predicament is rooted in his own legal woes.
 Since he was indicted on corruption charges in 2019, a string of former partners and allies have abandoned him, plunging the country into five rounds of elections in under four years.

 When Netanyahu finally was able to secure a parliamentary majority after the most recent vote last November, he required the support of ultra-Orthodox and ultranationalist parties to form the country’s most right-wing government in history.